-Our exposure to interest rate risk is currently confined to our cash and short-term investments that are from time to time invested in highly liquid money market funds and U.S. Treasuries.
+Our exposure to interest rate risk is currently confined to our cash and short-term investments that are from time to time invested in highly liquid money market funds, U.S. Treasuries and short-term bond funds.
 The primary objective of our investment activities is to preserve our capital to fund operations.
 We also seek to maximize income from our investments without assuming significant risk.
 We do not use derivative financial instruments in our investment portfolio.
 Our cash and investments policy emphasizes liquidity and preservation of principal over other portfolio considerations.